carissajc/ordinary_reader_test/README.md

 Additional files from earlier coding runs are included in the "archives" folder.
 These include:
-(1) The script for testing ~50 textualist canons from Reading Law (2) The script for some ordinary reader test results, including tests at different temperatures
+(1) The script for testing ~50 textualist canons from Reading Law (2) The script for some ordinary reader test results, including tests at different temperatures, is included in my decisionalreliance repository